What is Retail Marketing?

 Create landing pages on your website that emphasize local keywords.
 For example, if you own an outdoor retail store in Los Angeles, create a page on your site optimized with the title, URL, and content around the phrase “Los Angeles Outdoor Retail Store” so that when potential customers type that term in google, you are more likely to appear at the top of the search results.
 If you have multiple locations, create multiple landing pages that optimize for each city that a store is located in.

 3. Experiment With Geo-targeted Online Ads

 Online advertising is an important part of your marketing mix and if done correctly, it can be an effective tool for growing your business.
 Platforms like Google, Facebook, Instagram, Twitter, and others allow you to target your ads with very specific demographic and geographic criteria.
-Limit your ad exposure to just your city or region, or even an area as small as a 1 mile radius from your store.
+Limit your ad exposure to just your city or region.

 Consider your main digital marketing objectives when putting your online ads together.
 If you are a restaurant, you could run your ads locally from 10-12pm with a special offer in an effort to increase immediate lunchtime traffic.
 But you could also run ads with the intention of gathering email addresses or phone numbers of your target demographic so that you can continue to send marketing communications to a potential customer in the future.

 You can also set up your ads for retargeting.
 This means if an individual visits your website or social media accounts, they will be shown ads promoting your business for a period of time.
 These ads usually tend to perform better because the individual has already demonstrated some level of interest.